khanhnguyen15/project-madam-website/index.md

 [^1]: Uncle Ben, 2002

 ## How?
 The dataset from Quotebank consisted of a list of around 100 million quotes featured in news articles in English, from January 2015 to April 2020.
-It included information such as the most probable speakers for each quote, the number of total quotations, and the date of the first occurrence.
+It included information such as the most probable speakers for each quote, the number of total quote occurrences (how many times a quote appeared in articles), and the date of the first occurrence.
 Using data from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), we were able to get the gender of each speaker.

 <br/>
 <br/>